mdh266/NYCBuildingEnergyUse/README.md

 - Exploratory data analysis
 - Identifying and removing outliers

+In indentifying outliers I will cover both visual inspection as well a machine learning method called [Isolation Forests](https://en.wikipedia.org/wiki/Isolation_forest).
 Since I will completing this project over multiple days and using [Google Cloud](https://cloud.google.com/), I will go over the basics of using [BigQuery](https://cloud.google.com/bigquery) for storing the datasets so I won't have to start all over again each time I work on it.
 At the end of this blogpost I will summarize the findings, and give some specific recommendations to reduce mulitfamily and office building energy usage.